LipanPatra12/Amazon-online-shoping-Tableau-Dashboard-/README.md

 Without this analysis, it’s challenging to optimize inventory, pricing, and marketing strategies.
 This project aims to provide an interactive profit summary dashboard to support data-driven decisions.

+#### Key Questions & Insights
+Which product categories and sub-categories generate the highest profit?
+In the Technology category, the Copiers sub-category generates the highest profit.

+How does profit vary across different regions?
+Profit ranking by region is: West → East → South → Central.

+Which state is the top-performing in terms of profit?
+California leads as the most profitable state.

+Which segment needs strategic improvement to boost profits?
+The Home Office segment shows potential for improvement.

+## Goal of the Dashboard:
+Enables users to explore Amazon’s sales and profit performance across multiple dimensions.
+Supports decisions such as product strategy, inventory optimization, and regional marketing.
+Uncovers trends in category profitability, regional performance, and customer segment behavior.

+## Walkthrough of Key Visuals
+Total profit generated: $286,397

+Highest profit month: December

+Category with largest sales volume: Technology

+Region with fastest growth in profit: East

+Profit vs Sales (Segment-wise): Scatter chart used to analyze the relationship between profit and sales across different customer segments.

+City-wise Profit Analysis: Bar chart visualizes profit distribution across cities to identify top-performing locations.

+Region Profit Ranking: Bump chart ranks regions based on their profit performance over time.

+Profit by Region Comparison: Grouped bar chart compares profit across regions for deeper insights.

+Category-wise Profit: Waterfall chart highlights profit contributions from each category, showing how each impacts overall profitability.